WTVF: History

 On January 30, 2008, Landmark announced its intention to sell WTVF, along with sister station KLAS-TV in Las Vegas and cable network The Weather Channel.
-This was followed on July 14, 2008 with an announcement that WTVF would be sold to Bonten Media Group, which at that time already owned 16 broadcast television stations in five states, including WCYB-TV in Bristol, Virginia.
-However, the deal was called off due to the economic crisis of 2008 as Bonten informed Landmark that it could not close on the purchase after its key financial backer for that purchase, Lehman Brothers, filed for what remains the largest bankruptcy in American history.
+This was followed on July 14, 2008, with an announcement that WTVF would be sold to Bonten Media Group, which at that time already owned 16 broadcast television stations in five states, including WCYB-TV in Bristol, Virginia.
+However, the deal was called off due to the 2008 financial crisis as Bonten informed Landmark that it could not close on the purchase after its key financial backer for that purchase, Lehman Brothers, filed for what remains the largest bankruptcy in American history.
 Although the sale of The Weather Channel and some other assets was eventually completed, Landmark (which changed its name from Landmark Communications to Landmark Media Enterprises in September 2008) took most of its other properties off the market in October 2008.
 As a result, WTVF and KLAS remained owned by Landmark.
 WTVF would have become the largest station owned by Bonten, as well as the first CBS affiliate in its portfolio.

 On May 1 and 2, 2010, WTVF's newsroom was flooded with 3 ft of water, and became non-operational for three months as it was being rebuilt.
 During the flooding, equipment was hastily moved to other locations around the building to prevent disruption of the station's news operation.

 On September 4, 2012, Milwaukee-based Journal Communications announced that it would purchase WTVF from Landmark for $215 million.
 The FCC approved the sale on October 22, and it was consummated on December 6.
 With the transaction's completion, WTVF became the largest Journal-owned station by market size (displacing flagship WTMJ-TV, which became the second largest).
 It also made WTVF the sister station of KLAS-TV's rival, KTNV-TV.

 On July 30, 2014, less than two years after Landmark sold the station to Journal, it was announced that Journal Communications would be bought out by the E. W. Scripps Company in an all-stock transaction.
 Scripps retained the companies' broadcast holdings, including WTVF, and spun off their print holdings into Journal Media Group.
 This marks the second time that Scripps has owned a Tennessee television station, as it was the founding owner of WMC-TV in Memphis from its 1948 sign-on until 1993.
 The FCC approved the deal on December 12, 2014.
 It was approved by the two companies' shareholders on March 11, 2015, and it closed on April 1.